Aimée R. Kreimer, Ph.D.

 - The performance of prophylactic HPV vaccines, with a particular focus on the protection afforded by a single dose;

-- Understanding the natural history of HPV infections at multiple anatomic sites; and,
+- Understanding the etiology and natural history of HPV infections at multiple anatomic sites to inform primary and secondary prevention programs; and

 - HPV 16-induced immunity, especially for the early antigens of the viral genome, as a possible biomarker for HPV-driven cancers.

-HPV type 16 (HPV 16) infection is one of the most important human carcinogens, causing more than 500,000 cancer deaths per year worldwide, the majority of which are due to cervical cancer in low-income countries.
+HPV infection is one of the most important human carcinogens, causing nearly 700,000 cancer cases per year worldwide, the majority of which are due to cervical cancer in low- and lower-income countries.
 It is well established that persistent infection with HPV 16, 18, or other carcinogenic HPV genotypes is the necessary, but not sufficient, cause of cervical cancer.
 Infection with HPV 16 is an established risk factor for some cancers at additional anatomic sites, including cancers of the anus, oropharynx, vagina, vulva, and penis.
-HPV type 16 causes about 50 percent of cervical cancers and upwards of 90 percent of the non-cervical HPV-driven cancers.
+HPV 16 causes about 50% of cervical cancers and upwards of 90% of the non-cervical HPV-driven cancers.

 Dr. Kreimer's Research Team

-Dr. Kreimer's research is supported by a team of trainees and scientific staff.
+Dr. Kreimer's research is supported by a team of fellows and scientific staff.

 Staff and Trainees